logo for volleyballadvisors.com

 Introduction (mimic)

-• Coach could use a chair (or similar) and ask the player to sit on the edge of the chair, having the weight on the toes, her arms extended to pass (bump) the ball.
-This could help player to visualize the basic passing form.
+• The coach could use a chair (or similar) and ask the player to sit on the edge of the chair, having a well balanced position, around 90 degree knee angle, the weight preferably on toes than heels, her arms extended to pass (bump) the ball.
+The chair could help player to visualize the basic passing form.
 Naturally, it can be done without the chair also.

-• Coach asks the player to take the basic passing position and mimic passing (bumping) by placing the platform under the imaginary serve and directing to toward the setter.
+• The coach asks the player to take the basic passing position and mimic passing (bumping) by placing the platform under the imaginary serve and directing to toward the setter.

-• The player may use a very light push with legs and arms when directing the ball to the setter.
-There is no need for extensive arms swing or push with the legs.
+• The player may use a very light push with legs, body and arms when directing the ball to the setter.
+There is no need for the extensive arm swing or push with legs.

-• If extra power is needed to push for example a free ball to the setter, the player may use a push "through the body", in other words a light push with legs, body and arms to bump the ball to the setter.
+• If the extra power is needed i.e. to push a free ball to the setter, the player may use a push "through the body", in other words a light push with legs, body and arms to bump the ball to the setter.

-• Swinging the ball heavily with arms makes the pass inaccurate.
+• Swinging the volleyball heavily with arms makes the pass inaccurate.

 Volleyball Drills Passing - Adding the Toss